CultureIQ first published this updated article on March 3, 2020.

 One last consideration when seeking organizational change is to plan for individuals to change at different rates.
 There is clear empirical evidence that people go through stages of change roughly equivalent to I won’t, I might, I will, I have, and I do.
 The first three stages are cognitive in nature.
 Just getting people to consider making a change involves emphasizing the benefits of the new behavior.
 Having them consider what might make things work involves identifying all the reasons for NOT doing things differently, and then countering each reason with an alternative plan.
 From there, social support helps to get good intentions into initial attempts and eventually a new habit.

 Making employees feel that they can really stay home when needed will be more difficult for some jobs that lack generous paid time off or sick days.
 Many employees are likely to say “I won’t stay home if I am able to go into work” because they don’t feel they have a choice.
 The only way to counter that reason is for employers to provide new options for remote work, and if that is not possible, then to create extra paid time off and sick days.
-Yes, that is a financial hardship for small businesses, but if COVID-19 is truly as contagious as we have seen so far in China, then these are necessary precautions to make the best of a very bad situation.
+Yes, that is a financial hardship for small businesses, but these are necessary precautions to make the best of a very bad situation.

-We all hope that this virus will not create havoc with our health, our lifestyle, and our economy, but to only rely on hope is lazy.
+We have learned that this virus can create havoc with our health, our lifestyle, and our economy, and that to only rely on hope is not only lazy, but lethal.

-- Using the WHO recommendations, CultureIQ has created an Organizational Virus Protection Assessment to assess behavioral risk factors that will need to be addressed if the virus were to spread further within the US.
-Please use this assessment to consider where your organization is most vulnerable.
+- In March, using the WHO recommendations, CultureIQ created an Organizational Virus Protection Assessment to assess behavioral risk factors that will need to be addressed if the virus were to spread further within the US.
+Since then, we’ve also created a Coronavirus Business Resilience Survey to cover all work scenarios during COVID: remote work, on-site and return to work.
+Please use these assessments to consider where your organization is most vulnerable, and where it is strongest.

 - CultureIQ has also created a lighthearted Keep-Us-Safe Quiz that is designed to educate employees about healthy and risky work behaviors while creating some buzz or “water cooler” talk about precautions that can be organized now.
 Please use this as a follow up to the first assessment OR as an initial step in ensuring your staff is considering their safety and the safety of others.
 Try to emphasize the fact that everyone needs to have each others’ backs – we have to protect our teammates.